JakubJukl/water-tracker-auth/readme.md

 Change database settings in application.properties to fit for your database.

-API documentation is available at `/api/public/docs` (json or add .yaml for yaml) and documentation with ui documentation at `/api/public/swagger`.
+API documentation is available at `/api/public/docs` (json or add .yaml for yaml) and documentation with ui at `/api/public/swagger`.

 ### Authentication System